-Jay-Z may have another problem to add to his list: the latest CEO of Tidal, the streaming music service that the rapper and entrepreneur co-owns with a group of his fellow artists, appears to have resigned.
+Jay-Z has another problem to add to his list: the latest CEO of Tidal, the streaming music service that the rapper and entrepreneur co-owns with a group of his fellow artists, has left the company.

 The story was first reported on Norwegian news site Dagens Næringsliv, complete with a quote from Peter Tonstad: “The only thing I can confirm is that I have resigned,” he said.
 Tonstad only took up his role on 17 April, meaning he has been in the job a little over two months.